thingsboard/thingsboard.github.io/_includes/docs/user-guide/ota-updates.md

 ### Update states reported by the device

-The remaining states are reported by the device firmware/software that is currently processing the update.
+The remaining states are reported by the device firmware/software currently processing the update.
-We have prepared description of those states and sample applications for the most popular protocols written in python.
+We have prepared a description of those states and sample applications for the most popular protocols written in python.
-Sample applications simulate behavior of the device firmware/software and may used as a reference for the implementation.
+Sample applications simulate the behavior of the device firmware/software and may be used as a reference for the implementation.

- * DOWNLOADING - notification about new firmware/software update was received and device started downloading the update package.
+- **DOWNLOADING** - notification about new firmware/software update was received, and the device started downloading the update package.
- * DOWNLOADED - device completed downloading of the update package.
+- **DOWNLOADED** - device completed downloading of the update package.
- * VERIFIED - device verified the checksum of the downloaded package.
+- **VERIFIED** - device verified the checksum of the downloaded package.
- * UPDATING - device started the firmware/software update.
-Typically is sent before reboot of the device or restart of the service.
+- **UPDATING** - device started the firmware/software update.
+Typically, is sent before reboot of the device or restart of the service.
- * UPDATED - the firmware was successfully updated to the next version.
+- **UPDATED** - the firmware was successfully updated to the next version.
- * FAILED - checksum wasn't verified, or the device failed to update.
+- **FAILED** - checksum wasn't verified, or the device failed to update.
 See "Device failed" tab on the Firmware dashboard for more details.

 Once the firmware/software is updated, ThingsBoard expect the device to send the following telemetry: